Dostoevskey/sylenium/README.md

 ### :crossed_flags: Using field injection :crossed_flags:

-Using field injection with any sort of DI mechanism, I will find you and I will kill you.
+Using field injection with any sort of DI mechanism.
 Yes its easier, but it sucks.
 Its gimmicky magic, decreases class testability, masks design errors with large classes.
 When you inject into the field often you will not see beefy constructors that can prompt you to do some refactoring.

 ---